SichenPa221/SichenPa221.github.io/_pages/about.md

   - /about.html
 ---

-I am currently pursuing a Master's degree at **Paris-Saclay University**, **majoring in Control and Control, Signal and Image Processing**.
+I am currently pursuing a Master's degree at **Paris-Saclay University**, **majoring in Control, Signal and Image Processing**.
 This year, I enrolled in the ATSI master's program that collaborates with **ENS Paris-Saclay** and **CentralSupélec**.
 This program is centered on advanced topics such as robot control, image processing, computer vision, and artificial intelligence.

 Previously, I obtained my engineering degree from **Arts Et Métiers ParisTech**, one of the leading engineering schools in France, specializing in **robotics and artificial intelligence**.
 This summer, I did my internship at L'Oréal Innovation and Recherche, where I used a visual servo solution to control a robot to apply makeup to human faces, and an RL solution to improve the robot's performance.